avinassh/blag/content/posts/fast-sqlite-inserts.md

 The SQLite docs have a [full page dedicated on these parameters](https://www.sqlite.org/pragma.html), they also list a bunch of other parameters.
 I haven't tried all of them, the ones I selected provided a decent running time.

-Here are some of the articles I read on the internet which helped me with these optimisation parameters.
+Here are some of the articles I read on the internet which helped me with these optimisation parameters: [1](https://remusao.github.io/posts/few-tips-sqlite-perf.html), [2](https://stackoverflow.com/Questions/364017/faster-bulk-inserts-in-sqlite3), [3](https://stackoverflow.com/questions/1711631/improve-insert-per-second-performance-of-sqlite), [4](https://github.com/the-lean-crate/criner/issues/1), [5](https://stackoverflow.com/questions/25427769/how-does-executemany-work).

 # Python Revisited